An old adage has it that we all have the clients we deserve.

 Some clients are more challenging than others – and we don’t always mean challenging in the good way.

 We love our clients - and hope they love us too.
 Here are five of things we love to see:

 - Organised.
 So easy to take for granted, we have a list of past prospects who self-selected themselves out of being clients.
-Whether it was missing meetings, confusion re ownership internally, requirements that kept changing or simply someone who didn’t know what they wanted: there’s a reason we stopped chasing their business.
+Whether it was missing meetings, confusion re ownership internally, requirements that kept changing or simply someone who didn’t know what they wanted: there’s a reason we stopped seeking their business.

 - Respectful.
 We all have core competencies and knowing what these are is key.
 Our ideal clients know their own business better than we ever will, and in turn see that we know our data and product better than they do.
 Mutual respect is the foundation of all strong relationships.
 If we’re to be treated as ‘outsourced help’ to do things you think you could do better yourselves anyway then this may not be a good fit.